skgrange/gissr/README.md

 ## To-do

+  1. Travis builds are breaking because of the package's dependence on system-spatial packages; needs to be resolved.
-  1. Do some more unit testing
+  2. Do some more unit testing
-  2. Work on documentation
   3. Get package on CRAN

 ## Background

 R's spatial data analysis abilities are very well developed.
 Therefore, R can be used as an effective geographical information system (GIS).
 A key advantage of R in GIS applications is that the user can dip in-and-out of R's general string, numerical, and visualisation tools and apply them to spatial data.

-However, the challenges I have with using R as a GIS include: keeping track of the multiple packages which are used, the lack of consistency among these packages, and the lack of tidy outputs which other areas of the R ecosystem have been so good at developing.
-To overcome this, I have written wrappers for many geographical functions which generally begin `sp_` to do particular tasks.
+However, the challenges I have with using R as a GIS are

+  - Keeping track of the multiple packages which are used,
+  - the lack of consistency among these packages, and
+  - the lack of tidy outputs which other areas of the R ecosystem have been so good at developing.

+To overcome these points, I have written wrappers for many geographical functions which generally begin `sp_` to do particular tasks and bundled all the dependencies together as a package.
 Some of these functions will likely be useful for others.

 ## Utility functions